PrashantMishra91/MedicalTextProcessor/README.md

 # MedicalTextProcessor

 Description:
-This project is used to identify patterns in medical text using Standford CoreNLP module.
+This project is used to identify patterns in medical text using the Standford CoreNLP module.

 Tech Stack:
 1) Java 8